 FREE 5-day meal plan

-We have been trialling it in my membership with great success.
-Many of my members have now decided to adopt a practical approach and live carnivore mid-week and go back to regular low-carb meals at weekends so it works with a family and social situations.
+We have been trialling the carnivore way of eating in my membership with great success.
+Many of my members have now decided to adopt a practical approach and live carnivore mid-week and go back to regular low-carb meals at weekends so it works with family and social situations.